Did the UN ignore warnings of ethnic cleansing of Rohingya in Myanmar?

 “So the international community was relying on that while it was clear that the government itself was involved in this worsening of the situation.”

-In response to warnings earlier this year, even Secretary-General Antonio Guterres told his senior staff “we have to stay low” on Myanmar, according to a knowledgeable diplomatic source.
+In response to warnings earlier this year, even Secretary-General Antonio Guterres told his senior staff “we have to lay low” on Myanmar, according to a knowledgeable diplomatic source.

 The official, who spoke to CBC News on condition of anonymity, said Guterres’s strategy seemed to be to reach out directly to the Burmese leader.
 But Guterres “over-estimated his relationship with Aung San Suu Kyi,” said the source, and possibly her authority.